JetGoodson/ActivityAnalysis/README.md

 "HumanActivitySmartphoneRecognition_tidyData.txt"

-The file "HumanActivitySmartphoneRecognition_CodeBook.txt" contains more information on the meaning of each variable.
+The file "CodeBook.md" contains more information on the meaning of each variable.